MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * [Connectors overview](connector-overview.md)
 * [Write custom code with Kusto client libraries](kusto/api/client-libraries.md)

-## Ingest management commands
+## Management commands

-Use commands to ingest data directly to your cluster.
-This method bypasses the Data Management services, and therefore should be used only for exploration and prototyping.
-Don't use this method in production or high-volume scenarios.
+Azure Data Explorer offers the following ingestion management commands, which ingest data directly to your cluster.
+They should be used only for exploration and prototyping and not in production or high-volume scenarios.

-* **Inline ingestion**:  A management command [.ingest inline](kusto/management/data-ingestion/ingest-inline.md) is sent to your cluster, with the data to be ingested being a part of the command text itself.
+* **Inline ingestion**: The [.ingest inline command](kusto/management/data-ingestion/ingest-inline.md) contains the data to ingest being a part of the command text itself.
 This method is intended for improvised testing purposes.
-* **Ingest from query**: A management command [.set, .append, .set-or-append, or .set-or-replace](kusto/management/data-ingestion/ingest-from-query.md) is sent to your cluster, with the data specified indirectly as the results of a query or a command.
+* **Ingest from query**: The [.set, .append, .set-or-append, or .set-or-replace commands](kusto/management/data-ingestion/ingest-from-query.md) indirectly specifies the data to ingest as the results of a query or a command.
-* **Ingest from storage**: A management command [.ingest into](kusto/management/data-ingestion/ingest-from-storage.md) is sent to your cluster, with the data stored in external storage, such as Azure Blob Storage, accessible by your cluster and pointed-to by the command.
+* **Ingest from storage**: The [.ingest into command](kusto/management/data-ingestion/ingest-from-storage.md) gets the data to ingest from external storage, such as Azure Blob Storage, accessible by your cluster and pointed-to by the command.

 ## Ingestion process